Fact check: How many people died for the Qatar World Cup? – DW – 11/16/2022

 For instance, the proportion of small children and elderly people — demographic groups with the highest mortality rates — among migrant workers in Qatar is clearly incomparable with that among a general population of any country.

-Furthermore, migrant workers in Qatar, whatever their background or job, are generally healthy people who have to pass a whole range of health checks, in order to obtain a Qatari visa, filtering out potential applicants with infectious diseases such as AIDS/HIV, hepatitis B and C, syphilis or tuberculosis.
+Furthermore, migrant workers in Qatar, whatever their background or job, are generally healthy people who have to pass a whole range of medical checks in order to obtain a Qatari visa, filtering out potential applicants with infectious diseases such as AIDS/HIV, hepatitis B and C, syphilis or tuberculosis.

 Such statistics also don't include migrant workers who pass away after returning to their home countries.
-In Nepal in the last ten years, for instance, authorities have recorded a significant increase in the number of fatal cases of kidney failure among men aged 20-50 – many of whom had just returned from working in the Middle East.
+In Nepal in the past 10 years, for instance, authorities have recorded a significant increase in the number of fatal cases of kidney failure among men aged 20-50 – many of whom had just returned from working in the Middle East.

-The hard work in the desert combined with low quantity and low quality drinking water, as reported by those affected, would explain this according to health experts in Nepal.
+The hard work in the Gulf weather conditions, combined with low quantity and low quality drinking water, as reported by those affected, would explain this, according to health experts in Nepal.

 Claim: "There have only been three work-related deaths on World Cup stadium construction sites"